-Programme Deliverable Talbot Green Develop and implement an energy efficient, sustainable, Infrastructure estate at Talbot Green site that will facilitate a future service 0.00 delivery model.
+Programme Deliverable Talbot Green Develop and implement an energy efficient, sustainable, Infrastructure estate at Talbot Green site that will facilitate a future service delivery model.

-Digital Implement a new Laboratory Information Management Transformation System (LIMS) for Welsh Histocompatibility and Immunogenetics Service (WHAIS).
-Implement improved donor interaction functionality.
-Laboratory Services Establish a laboratory modernisation programme to review Modernisation and develop service processes, practices and workforce requirements which support an efficient and effective service model across all laboratories in WBS including: Develop and implement a platelet strategy.
+Digital Implement new digital platforms to support blood supply Transformation chain and transplantation in Wales ' Laboratory Services Establish a laboratory modernisation programme to review Modernisation and develop service processes, practices and workforce requirements which support an efficient and effective service model across all laboratories in WBS including: Develop and implement a platelet strategy.
 Implementation of Foetal DNA typing.
 Plasma for Medicines Work with Welsh Government on developing and introducing a Plasma for Medicines service model for Wales.
 Occult Hepatitis B Assess and implement Advisory Committee on the Safety of Infection in UK Blood Blood, Tissues and Organs (SaBTO) recommendations on Donors blood donor testing to reduce the risk of transmission of Hepatitis B infection as required.
 Pre-Operative Implementation of the Pre-Operative Anaemia Pathway Anaemia Pathway programme.
 (Value-based health care model) Collections Establish a collections modernisation programme to review Modernisation and develop service processes, practices and workforce Programme requirements which support an efficient and effective service including: Develop and implement donor strategy.
 Revised blood collection clinic portfolio.
 Introduce clinically led collection team model.
 Service Development Develop and implement strategy for sustained growth and and Regulation retention of stem cell donor panel.
 Establish a quality assurance modernisation programme to develop and implement strategy which supports more efficient and effective management of regulatory compliance and maximises digital technology.
-Workforce Develop a sustainable workforce model for WBS which provides leadership, resilience and succession planning.
+Safe Care Donor Adverse Event Reporting Project Collaborative Haemochromatosis Patients Project Workforce Develop a sustainable workforce model for WBS which provides leadership, resilience and succession planning.